The Young Ones (TV series): Links to other shows

 In the episode "Bambi", the housemates appeared on University Challenge, where they played against Footlights College, Oxbridge, a reference to the Footlights drama club at Cambridge University.
 The Footlights College team was played by show writer Ben Elton and three actors who were once members of the real Cambridge Footlights: Emma Thompson, Hugh Laurie and Stephen Fry, the last of whom had actually appeared on the quiz show while at Cambridge.
 The episode title is a reference to the show's presenter, Bamber Gascoigne, impersonated by Griff Rhys Jones.

 In the episode "Sick", the quartet enter a scenario parodying The Good Life, after Neil's mother says the sitcom should be more like The Good Life and Vyvyan has an outburst against it, saying, "It's so bloody nice!
 Felicity 'Treacle' Kendal and Richard 'Sugar-Flavoured Snot' Briers!
 What do they do now?!
 Chocolate-bloody-button ads, that's what!
 They're nothing but a couple of reactionary stereotypes, confirming the myth that everyone in Britain is a lovable middle-class eccentric.
 And I!
 Hate!
 Them!"

 Mayall and Edmondson elaborated on some of the series' concepts later in their sitcoms Filthy Rich & Catflap (written by Elton, with additional material by Mayall) and Bottom (written by Mayall and Edmondson.
-Christopher Ryan also made appearances as the character "Dave Hedgehog").
+Christopher Ryan also appeared as Dave Hedgehog).

-Most of the regular cast (and several of the guests) also appeared in Channel 4 and BBC Two's The Comic Strip Presents comedy shows.
+Most of the regular cast (and several of the guests) also appeared in Channel 4 and BBC2's The Comic Strip Presents comedy shows.
 All four main actors went on to gain reputations as both dramatic and comic actors.

+In 1988, while playing main character Alan B'Stard during a brief skit of his political sitcom The New Statesman on the BBC's Comic Relief telethon, Mayall switched characters to become Rick again and deliver a brief lustful turn to camera on the subject of "Cecil Parkinson and a whip".
+In the same year, Planer and Edmondson revived the characters of Neil and Vyvyan, albeit grown up and wearing standard clothes, in an advert for Friends Provident.

+Planer played an older Neil on an in-house BBC promotion for the international channel BBC Knowledge ("I haven't got a TV, I used it for firewood") in 1999 and a commercial for Castrol a year later.

 In 1990, ITV puppet series Spitting Image made reference to The Young Ones when four members of the Margaret Thatcher cabinet reminisced about their younger days, with all four playing one Young Ones character each: Cecil Parkinson as Mike, Douglas Hurd as Vyvyan, Michael Heseltine as Rick and Geoffrey Howe as Neil.

-The 2006 SpongeBob SquarePants episode "Chimps Ahoy" featured Mayall, Ryan, and Planer as guest stars, playing a trio of chimpanzees who come to inspect the progress Sandy Cheeks has made with her inventions.
+The 2006 SpongeBob SquarePants episode "Chimps Ahoy" featured Mayall, Ryan and Planer as guest stars, playing a trio of chimpanzees who come to inspect the progress Sandy Cheeks has made with her inventions.

 Episodes

-When originally broadcast, episodes were shown on BBC Two Tuesdays at 9 pm.
+When originally broadcast, episodes were shown on BBC2 Tuesdays at 9 pm.